 Mr. Arca has been our Chief Financial Officer and a director of our Company since January 2006.
-Mr. Arca has over 30 years of financial management experience.
+Mr. Arca has over 37 years of financial management experience.
 He is a Chartered Professional Accountant (CPA) and has been a member of the Canadian Institute of Chartered Professional Accountants and British Columbia Institute of Chartered Professional Accountants since 1980.
 He was a partner with public accounting firms, Amisano Hanson from 2002 to 2005 and Driver Anderson from 1996 to 2001.

-Mr. Arca has provided auditing, consulting, taxation, accounting and litigation support services to various clients.
-His client base included mining, oil & gas, financial, bio-tech, high tech, and retail and wholesale businesses.
-Mr. Arca has extensive experience dealing with public companies and start-ups both from the perspective of management and as a consultant, and has served as a director of various publicly traded resource companies.
+Mr. Area has provided auditing, consulting, taxation, accounting and litigation support services to various clients.
+Mr. Area has extensive experience dealing with public companies and start-ups both from the perspective of management and as a consultant, and has served as a director of various publicly traded resource companies.